 For People With Dry To Very Dry Skin.

 If you have a dry to very dry skin, then you can go for The Inkey List niacinamide serum because it combines 10% niacinamide with other super-hydrating ingredients such as 1% hyaluronic acid, squalane and soyabean oil which helps keeps the skin intensively moisturized, hydrated, supple and soft, while niacinamide does its job.
-People with dry skin may not find The Ordinary niacinamide serum suitable, as it contains zinc with can be slightly drying to the skin, unless you’re going to mix it with your moisturizer prior to application in other to dilute the effect, but aside that, The Inkey List niacinamide is your best bet.
+People with dry skin may not find The Ordinary niacinamide serum suitable, as it contains zinc which can be slightly drying to the skin, unless you’re going to mix it with your moisturizer prior to application in order to dilute the effect, but aside that, The Inkey List niacinamide is your best bet.

 The inclusion of soyabean oil also makes The Inkey List niacinamide version a good choice if you’re looking to brighten your hyperpigmentation, due to the fact that soyabean oil has skin brightening potentials to tackle and fade pigmentations.